 We left Moab, Utah where we were staying around 4:30 am for the 1 hour drive to Canyonlands National Park.
 Although the hike to get to the arch takes only 15 minutes there are two reasons for leaving so early…1) the arch is small and 2) it’s very popular.

-Photographers at Mesa Arch arrive early!
+Photographers at the arch arrive early!
 Some of the finest photos of the arch are taken at sunrise.
 Be prepared to jockey for position on most mornings well before sunrise.
 This is what we were greeted with when we arrived before first light.
-The entire opening of Mesa Arch was packed with photographers that had already staked their claim to their chosen spots.
+The entire opening of the arch was packed with photographers that had already staked their claim to their chosen spots.

-Mesa Arch is perched on a cliff with the entire canyon and the La Sal Mountains as a backdrop.
+The arch is perched on a cliff with the entire canyon and the La Sal Mountains as a backdrop.
 The trail will take you to the edge of the plateau where you will have an expansive view of the rugged terrain below.
+Canyon Overlook Trail in Zion National Park also offers breathtaking views after a short hike.

 The flowers in Canyonlands National Park were beautiful.
-We saw many brilliantly colored flowers along the trail to Mesa Arch which meanders through an attractive juniper and piñon woodland.
+We saw many brilliantly colored flowers along the trail which meanders through an attractive juniper and piñon woodland.

 The nature guide we picked up at the trailhead informed us of how our footsteps can damage the cryptogamic soil that is just off trail.
 It explained how the black crust on the ground forms the basis for desert ecosystems.
 This vital mixture of algae, lichen mosses and fungi prevents soil erosion to helps support the growth of larger plants.
 Please be careful to stay on the trail to help prevent damage to the delicate environment.